-Only Kubrick could pair such disparate concepts as slapstick/farcical humor and nuclear holocaust and pull it off.
+Only Kubrick could pair such disparate concepts as slapstick/farcical humor and the nuclear holocaust and pull it off.
 Dr. Strangelove deals with Cold War politics in a most unique way.

 Much of this movie is carried by Peter Sellers.
 The comic genius portrays three extremely different characters.
-They are: Royal Air Force captain Lionel Mandrake, U.S. President Merkin Muffley and the titular German doctor.
+They are Royal Air Force captain Lionel Mandrake, U.S. President Merkin Muffley, and the titular German doctor.

-Supporting Sellers are brilliant actors such as Sterling Hayden and George C. Scott, Slim Pickens and James Earl Jones.
+Supporting Sellers are brilliant actors such as Sterling Hayden and George C. Scott, Slim Pickens, and James Earl Jones.
 Hayden in particular shines as Jack D. Ripper, a national defense commander who catalyzes the movie’s central nuclear crisis.